AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

   #.
 Make sure the new gateway has a VLAN identical with the rest of the gateways.
   #.
 Re-associate all the gateways in the network segmentation.

+* **AVX-49375** - When you try to create a GCP Palo Alto firewall instance using a certain version of a Palo Alto image, the instance creation fails.
+The affected versions are versions of the Palo Alto Networks Next-Generation Firewall BUNDLE that contain the letter “h,” such as “8.1.25-h1.”

+  If you experience this issue, choose a Palo Alto Networks image version that does not contain the letter “h.”
+New Check Point and FortiGate Fortinet instance deployments are unaffected.

 6.9.733 Release Notes (08/29/23)
 ==========================================